Compliance

 Physical inventory must be taken & results reconciled with inventory records at least once every 2 years.
 Any differences between quantities determined by the physical inspection & those shown in the accounting inventory records should be investigated to determine the causes of the differences.

-NOTE: CDE recommends that a physical inventory of property & equipment be taken at least annually.
+Note: CDE recommends that a physical inventory of property and equipment be taken at least annually.

 What this might look like in a program: